zachvin/3D-engine/README.md

 # Setup

 Compiles with the gfx.o and gfx.h files included in the submission folder.
-Can use either `make all` or `make slider`.
+Includes a Makefile; can use either `make all` or `make slider`.
 Requires an X11 session; my class used the XLaunch app to start a local server and ran the code on Linux student machines we SSH into.
 My laptop ran Windows at the time of the last successful test.